View this document as: a single page | multiple pages.

 Authentication and Attribute Disclosure

-A subscriber’s attributes SHALL be transmitted between IdP and RP only for federation transactions or support functions such as identification of compromised subscriber accounts as discussed in Sec.
-3.9.
-A subscriber’s attributes SHALL NOT be transmitted for any other purposes, even when parties are allowlisted.
+A subscriber’s identity attributes SHALL only be transmitted between the IdP and the RP for federation transactions or support functions, such as identification of compromised subscriber accounts (see Sec.
+3.10.1), even when parties are allowlisted for federation purposes.

-A subscriber’s attributes SHALL NOT be used by the RP for purposes other than those stipulated in the trust agreement.
-A subscribers attributes SHALL be stored and managed in accordance with Sec.
-3.10.3.
+A subscriber’s identity attributes SHALL NOT be used by the RP for purposes other than those stipulated in the trust agreement unless the subscriber specifically consents to such purposes.
+A subscriber’s attributes SHALL be stored and managed in accordance with Sec.
+3.11.3.

 RP Subscriber Accounts

-An RP subscriber account is provisioned when the RP has associated a set of attributes about the subscriber with a data record representing the subscriber account at the RP.
-The RP subscriber account SHALL be bound to at least one federated identifier, and a given federated identifier is bound to only one RP subscriber account at a given RP.
-The provisioning can happen prior to authentication or as a result of the federated authentication process, depending on the deployment patterns as discussed in Sec.
-4.6.3.
-Prior to being provisioned, the RP subscriber account does not exist and has no associated data record at the RP.
+An RP subscriber account is provisioned when the RP has associated a set of attributes about the subscriber with a data record that represents the subscriber account at the RP.
+The provisioning can happen prior to authentication or as a result of the federated authentication process, depending on the deployment patterns (see Sec.
+4.6.3).
+The RP subscriber account MAY be associated with one or more federated identifiers at the time of provisioning or MAY be later linked to federated identifiers through account resolution, as discussed in Sec.
+3.8.2.

 An RP subscriber account is terminated when the RP removes all access to the account at the RP.
-Termination SHALL include removal of all federated identifiers and bound authenticators from the RP subscriber account (to prevent future federation transactions) as well as removal of attributes and information associated with the account in accordance with Sec.
-3.10.3.
-An RP MAY terminate an RP subscriber account independently from the IdP for a variety of reasons, regardless of the current validity of the subscriber account from which it is derived.
+Termination SHALL include the removal of all federated identifiers, bound authenticators, attributes, and identity information associated with the account, in accordance with Sec.
+3.11.3.
+An RP MAY terminate an RP subscriber account independently from the IdP, regardless of the current validity of the subscriber account from which it is derived.

-The RP subscriber account can be provisioned at the RP without an authenticated session, but an authenticated session can only be created on a provisioned account.
+An RP subscriber account can be provisioned at the RP without an authenticated session, but an authenticated session can only be created based on a provisioned account.
 See Sec.
-3.8 for more information.
+3.9 for more information on sessions.

 Account Linking

 A single RP subscriber account MAY be associated with more than one federated identifier.
 This practice is sometimes known as account linking.
-If the RP allows a subscriber to manage multiple accounts in this way, the RP SHALL require an authenticated session with the subscriber account for all management and linking functions.
-This authenticated session SHOULD require one existing federated identifier before linking the new federated identifier to the RP subscriber account.
-An RP MAY offer a means of recovery of an RP subscriber account with no current means of access.
+If the RP allows a subscriber to link multiple subscriber accounts in this way, the RP SHALL require an authenticated session with the subscriber account for all linking functions.
+This authenticated session SHOULD require authentication using one existing federated identifier before linking the new federated identifier to the RP subscriber account.

 When a federated identifier is removed from an RP subscriber account, the RP SHALL disallow access to the RP subscriber account from the removed federated identifier.

-The RP MAY associate different access rights to the same account depending on which federated account is used to access the RP.
-The means by which an RP determines authorization and access is out of scope of these guidelines.
+The RP MAY associate different access rights with the same account, depending on which federated account is used to access the RP.
+The means by which an RP determines authorization and access is out of scope for these guidelines.

 Account Resolution